Updated: Jan 2022

 “We’re so sorry (name) that you feel we haven’t been helpful.
 Your parents (name) and (name) have been travelling with us for many years, we know them well and they’re important customers of ours.
 When your parents called asking us to change their hotel room, our suggestion to ask reception to do that was based on years of experience and knowing it was the better option for a faster result.
 We meant well in our advice rather than it been a shirking of responsibility as your parent’s travel agent.”

 As others will see your response, the use of neutral language and the personalising of your response can help to dampen down the fire.
 That’s your primary objective for if you reach that point it becomes easier then to achieve a resolution or compromise.

 There was a time when I’d say, “Whatever you do, don’t delete comments” and follow the steps I outlined above.
-However, over the years the public has become extremely aware of the impact negative posts can have on a business and some will use a number of tactics in order to receive a resolution that suits them.
-Therefore I’ve altered my advice and say, ’there are exceptions!’
+However, over the years the public has become extremely aware of the impact negative posts can have on a business and some will use a number of tactics to receive a resolution that suits them.
+Therefore, I’ve altered my advice and say, ’there are exceptions!’

 One example is the person who has made contact with a business but not liking the company response bombards the Facebook brand page.

 One tactic (and there are lots of others) is the poster copying and pasting the same message to several of your page’s post.
 In this scenario, it is sufficient to reply to just one of those messages e.g.